patrick-klein/DVDNetflixScraper/README.md

 ## Notes

-If you're experiencing an error where chromedriver is not correctly quitting everytime, you can kill all of these instances using the following command on macOS:
+If you're experiencing an error where chromedriver is not correctly quitting every time, you can kill all of these instances using the following command on macOS:

 ```$ pkill -f chromedriver```